theHamsta/pystencils_autodiff/docs/index.rst

         \hat{x}[0,0] ← diffz_C*y_C/x_C
         \hat{y}[0,0] ← diffz_C*(log(x_C*y_C) + 1)

-You can also use the class :class:`.AutoDiffOp` to obtain both the assignments (if you are curious) and auto-differentiable operations for Tensorflow...
+You can also use the class :class:`.autodiff.AutoDiffOp` to obtain both the assignments (if you are curious) and auto-differentiable operations for Tensorflow...

 .. testcode::